NetApp/trident/README.md

   after a failed run.
 * If Trident launcher fails during install, you should inspect the logs via `kubectl logs trident-launcher`.
-The log may prompt you to inspect the logs for the trident-ephemeral pod or take other corrective measures.
+The log may prompt you to inspect the logs for the trident-ephemeral pod (`kubectl logs trident-ephemeral`) or take other corrective measures.
 * `kubectl logs <trident-pod-name> -c trident-main` shows the logs for the Trident pod.
-Trident is operational once you see `"trident bootstrapped successfully."` In the absence of any errors in the log, it would be helpful to inspect the logs for the etcd container: `kubectl logs <trident-pod-name> -c etcd`.
+Trident is operational once you see `"trident bootstrapped successfully."` In the absence of this message and any errors in the log, it would be helpful to inspect the logs for the etcd container: `kubectl logs <trident-pod-name> -c etcd`.
 * If service accounts are not available, `kubectl logs trident -c trident-main` will report an error that